The truth about statistics courses in higher education

 Students can't do much about solving the problems associated with faculty demographics and administrative policies.
 But they can find solutions to their immediate learning problems with the modern wonder of the Internet.
 Instructors who really do care to help their students learn are providing all sorts of learning aids online.

 I haven't forgotten the nightmare experience I had with statistics as an undergraduate.
 That's why I founded Aspire Mountain Academy, so that students can get the help they need to learn what they need to learn without the constant battles with frustration and without breaking the bank.
 If your statistics instructor is boring or just doesn't seem to care to help you, welcome to Aspire Mountain Academy.
 I can't promise that I can help everyone, but I can promise that I'll put my best into what I offer.
-Most students have found that works for them.
+Most students have found the materials I have compiled into my online course (Stat 101) at works for them.
 If you're one of those students, great!
 I'm glad I could help.
-If you don't find the help you need in what I offer, help me improve what I do by submitting a contact form explaining what I can do differently.
+If you don't find the help you need in what I offer, help me improve what I do by submitting a contact form to explain what I can do differently.